 In his book The Speed of Trust, Stephen M.R.
 Covey builds a compelling case that we can all become skilled at building trust by cultivating 13 behaviors that focus on character and competence.
 Covey coins one of the 13 behaviors as “Get Better.”
 What he means is that we can and should continually improve at … Continue reading Build competence and get better!

-Over the last 15 years, I’ve done quite a bit of coaching with leaders who are preparing to interview for various leadership roles.
-One of my best pieces of advice to them is to demonstrate congruence in their interview.
-That is, when they say they have particular values, strengths or abilities, they need to be … Continue reading Do your actions and values match?
+Congruent, what’s that?
+Congruence is defined as behaving in a way in which your values and your actions match.
+Sounds simple, right?
+Over the last decade or so, I’ve done quite a bit of coaching with leaders who are preparing to interview for various leadership roles.
+One of my best pieces of advice to them … Continue reading Are you congruent?

 “I have learned that leadership is not about knowing all the answers.
 It’s about knowing what great questions to ask, and carefully listening to those answers.” – Patrick Thng, managing director, Development Bank of Singapore In my opinion, one of our best tools in leading others and communicating effectively is in asking great questions.
 Great … Continue reading Asking great questions